-The Porta San Pietro is one of the oldest city gates of Viterbo. and for tourists also one of the most important as from here, through Via San Pietro, one enters the medieval quarter of San Pellegrino.
+The Porta San Pietro is one of the oldest city gates of Viterbo, and for tourists also one of the most important ones, as from here, through the Via San Pietro, one enters the medieval San Pellegrino neigbhorhood.

 Porta San Pietro Viterbo